jstoxrocky/freelinreg/README.md

 3.3 Obtaining Residuals Series:

 Obtaining residuals is easy.
 Residuals from each model are stored and can be accessed during subsequent model estimation.
-For example residuals from the first model estimated (eq_1) are subsequently accessed using the variable "res_eq_1".
+For example residuals from the first model estimated, eq_1, are subsequently accessed using the variable "res_eq_1".
-Similalrly, residulas from the second estimated equation are accessed by calling "res_eq_2".
+Similalrly, residuals from the second estimated equation are accessed by calling "res_eq_2".

 3.4 Hausman Test: